BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Horse Lord

-**ACTIVE/PASSIVE RULES**
+- **Orders from Edoras** `PASSIVE`

-- **Orders from Edoras** `PASSIVE` - Lief may spend a Will point at the end of his Activation, as long as he is not Engaged in Combat, to pick one of the following orders that last until the end of the turn.
+Lief may spend a Will point at the end of his Activation, as long as he is not Engaged in Combat, to pick one of the following orders that last until the end of the turn.
 Each order can only be chosen once per game.
 1. Friendly Rohan Hero models within 3" can declare a free Heroic Combat.
 2. Friendly Rohan models within 3" gain the Fearless special rule.
 3. Friendly Rohan models with 3" do not suffer the -1 penalty To Hit when moving and shooting, and may re-roll failed To Hit rolls.
 4. Friendly Rohan models that start their Activation within 3" of Lief gain Woodland Creature and Mountain Dweller.
 5. Friendly Rohan models that start their Activation within 3" of Lief increase their Move value by 2".

 </div>